AlessioCasco/Automerge/README.md

 }
 ```

-These PRs will be analyzed for AI confidence scores regardless of their merge status, making them perfect for testing the AI functionality.
+These PRs will be analyzed for AI confidence scores regardless of their merge status for testing the AI functionality.

 ### Error Handling